Tunis, Tunisia

 #

-- Couscous: A staple dish made of steamed semolina grains topped with a savory stew of vegetables, meat, or fish.
+- Couscous: A staple dish made from steamed semolina grains, typically served with a flavorful stew of vegetables and meat.

-- Brik: A crispy pastry filled with a mix of egg, tuna, parsley, and capers, traditionally deep-fried.
+- Brik: A crispy fried pastry filled with egg, parsley, and tuna or minced meat, offering a delightful blend of textures and flavors.

-- Harissa: A fiery chili paste made from roasted red peppers, garlic, and spices, adding a kick to many Tunisian dishes.
+- Harissa: A fiery chili paste that adds a spicy kick to many Tunisian dishes, perfect for those who enjoy bold flavors.

 #